-Dr Damien Harron is Curriculum Leader for Classical Music and New Music.
+Dr Damien Harron is Curriculum Leader for Classical Music.
 His teaching specialisms include composition, performance (percussion) and Creative Practice in Context.

 Before joining the conservatoire, Damien had a highly successful portfolio career as a professional performer, composer and educator.